 How to achieve these things (the things that made you happy) for yourself !!

-- Catch up with old friends, I didn’t have time to see.
-Go to a comedy club, watch a funny video, see family
+- Catch up with old friends that I didn’t have time to see.
+Go to a comedy club, watch a funny video, see family, anything that makes you laugh, and is fun

 - Plan for a holiday – book a camping trip, book to go to a festival